izrubin/EbAbase/README.md

 ```

 ## Instructions to Find Examples in the Notebooks Directory
-To access the Jupyter notebooks for EbAbase examples, navigate to the `notebooks/` directory, open Jupyter notebooks, and run a notebook, following the instructions in the notebook.
+To access the Jupyter notebooks for EbAbase examples, navigate to the `notebooks/` directory, open Jupyter notebooks, and run the EbAbase tutorial notebooks.
+The first notebook goes through the process of using a RESTful API for USAID Development Experience Clearinghouse metadata.
+The second notebook would have gone through web scraping sources without RESTful APIs.
+A third notebook would have demonstrated importing and using a package I would have developed from functions through the first two notebooks.
+Enter the following lines in a terminal _after_ following the installation instructions above in order to access the Jupyter notebooks.
+Alternatively, you can view the notebooks in a non-executable format through GitHub [here](https://github.com/izrubin/EbAbase/tree/master/notebooks).
 ```python
 cd notebooks/
 jupyter-notebooks